 YMCA of Greater Wichita

-Each water park is different and can include slides, wave pools, lazy rivers, spray grounds, body slides, climbing walls and more.
-The YMCA is membership based; if you’re visiting from out of town, you can purchase a day pass for $10 per person.
+Outdoor water features like slides, lazy rivers and spray grounds are available at four YMCA of Greater Wichita locations (AndoverNorthNorthwest and South).
+While the YMCA is membership based; if you’re visiting from out of town, you can purchase a day pass for $10 per person.
 Guest passes may be purchased in person or online for all locations except Andover; guest passes for this location can only be purchased online.
-The water parks are open through Labor Day weekend and may be closed due to weather or when temperatures are below 80 degrees.
+The water parks are open May 25 through Labor Day weekend and may be closed due to weather or when temperatures are below 80 degrees.

 Tanganyika Falls Splash Park at Tanganyika Wildlife Park